show_page.php1 : dn06.jpg

 REFERENCES:

 1. Fisher DJ.
 Cutaneous and Subcutaneous Lesions.
 In: Valenciano AC, Cowell RL, eds.
 Cowell and Tyler’s Diagnostic Cytology and Hematology of the Dog and Cat.
-5th St. Louis, MO: Elsevier; 2020:95.
+5th ed.
+St. Louis, MO: Elsevier; 2020:95.

 2. Goldschmidt MH, Goldschmidt KH.
 Epithelial and Melanocytic Tumors of the Skin.
 In: Meuten J, ed.
 Tumors in Domestic Animals.
 5th ed.
 Ames, Iowa: Iowa State Press; 2017:120-122.